 26. Many problems affect the seas and oceans around the world.
 Some of these problems stem from global warming

 (caused by humans) leading to ocean acidification, the loss of coral reefs and the life forms they sustain as part of the food chain.
-For example, higher water temperatures in 2016 caused the worst destruction of corals ever recorded on Australia's Great Barrier Reef.
+For example, gradually increasing water temperatures in 2016 caused the worst destruction of corals ever recorded on Australia's Great Barrier Reef.
+The outlook for this (the worlds biggest coral reef) is grim.
 A study has found that some 67% of corals died in the reef's worst-hit northern section.
 Other human-created problems are even more visible, such as 'waste' plastic floating around in the seas and oceans, put there by humans in one way or another.
 This Video

 shows the nature and scale of this problem very clearly.

 27. The consumerist cultures and materialist economies around the world are driving both of the problems above : overfishing and plastic in the seas.
 So, our waste plastic is harming and killing many species that live in our seas.
 At the same time, all of the people around the world who eat fish are consuming more and more tiny particles of the plastics that we humans have thrown away.
 They say that 'What goes around comes around' or, as Chief Seattle said in 1854

 Risk To Global Food Supplies